Home Articles Give lists Give list: Queensland and NSW floods 2022

 ABN 60080932837

 Lismore City Council received a new DGR 1 status for the February 2022 flood.
 The Council is accepting donations for the purpose of disaster recovery and community support arising from the current Lismore flooding disaster.
-For individuals there are a number of financial assistance and recovery advice programs available for flood-affected members of the community.
+For individuals, there are a number of financial assistance and recovery advice programs available for flood affected members of the community.
 Lismore City Council’s Economic Development team are supporting business throughout the flood recovery process.
 The team is a conduit to help business owners and operators find what they need in order to recover and rebuild.

 Orange Sky